-Contact the police for assistance and information or to report the incident.
+- Contact the police for assistance and information or to report the incident.
 The Cantonal police should be contacted for all incidents occurring in Switzerland.
-The Virginia Tech Police will assist the victim in contacting the correct law enforcement agency, if requested.

-mpus in Riva San Vitale

-A qualified physician or

-ence that could be used in
+The Virginia Tech Police will assist the victim in contacting the correct law enforcement agency, if requested. - □ Go to the nearest hospital- if you are on the Virginia Tech campus in Riva San Vitale it will be the Ospedale Beata Vergine located in Mendrisio.
+A qualified physician or nurse will examine you for injuries and collect physical evidence that could be used in judicial proceedings if you decide to prosecute.

-If possible, do not change your clothes, shower, eat or drink between the rape and the trip to the emergency room.
+- □ If possible, do not change your clothes, shower, eat or drink between the rape and the trip to the emergency room.
 Preserving evidence is critical and can assist in prosecution.
-Bring a change of clothes with you because the police will need the clothes you were wearing for evidence.
-Even if you do not wish to prosecute, it is important that you have a physical exam after the attack.
+Bring a change of clothes with you because the police will need the clothes you were wearing for evidence. - □ Even if you do not wish to prosecute, it is important that you have a physical exam after the attack.
 Besides bruises or other physical injuries, the perpetrator might have passed on a sexually transmitted disease that requires treatment.
-An HIV/AIDS test may also ease your mind, although six months must elapse after an attack to accurately detect the presence of HIV, the virus that causes AIDS.
-Seek counseling from a local counseling center (designated by State law to assist sexual assault victims) is organized through any of the hospitals or a private counselor (information and contact of a counseling center is normally done with the assistance of the hospital and or by the Police).
-If you are not comfortable talking with a counselor, consider talking with a trusted friend or family member.
-Consider your judicial options if you have not done so already.
+An HIV/AIDS test may also ease your mind, although six months must elapse after an attack to accurately detect the presence of HIV, the virus that causes AIDS. - □ Seek counseling from a local counseling center (designated by State law to assist sexual assault victims) is organized through any of the hospitals or a private counselor (information and contact of a counseling center is normally done with the assistance of the hospital and or by the Police).
+If you are not comfortable talking with a counselor, consider talking with a trusted friend or family member. - □ Consider your judicial options if you have not done so already.
 Although there are statutes of limitation on criminal cases, they are often longer than you think.
-You also have the option of campus and civil charges.
-If the assault and its aftermath are interfering with your ability to complete your work or academic performance, talk with the Thomas E. Cook Counseling Center, Women's Center at Virginia Tech, or the academic dean of your college about academic relief.
-The Dean of Students will also assist in changing academic and living situations after an alleged sexual assault incident, should the victim request such assistance and such changes are reasonably available.
-Remember that it is never too late to deal with a sexual assault, and that you can heal from this significant trauma.
+You also have the option of campus and civil charges. - □ If the assault and its aftermath are interfering with your ability to complete your work or academic performance, talk with the Thomas E. Cook Counseling Center, Women's Center at Virginia Tech, or the academic dean of your college about academic relief.
+The Dean of Students will also assist in changing academic and living situations after an alleged sexual assault incident, should the victim request such assistance and such changes are reasonably available. - □ Remember that it is never too late to deal with a sexual assault, and that you can heal from this significant trauma.
 People are ready and able to help you, but they can't if you don't ask.